radenkovic/docker-node-development/README.md

-# Docker for node develoment sample
+# Docker for node development sample

 This is configured sample with `Docker`, `docker-compose` and `nodemon` for live reloading of the server, so you don't need node installation locally at all.
 Uses small `node10-alpine` image.